 Propagation by Seeds

-- Timing: Sow seeds in late winter to early spring.
+- Timing: Sow seeds in late winter through to early spring.

-- Technique: Surface-sow seeds, press lightly and keep moist.
-Provide light for germination.
+- Technique: Surface sow the seeds, press lightly and keep them moist.
+To germinate they need a little light.

 Propagation by Cuttings

-- Timing: Take semi-hardwood cuttings in late summer.
+- Timing: Take semi hardwood cuttings in the late summer.

-- Preparation: Use a sharp, sterilized knife to cut healthy stems about 2 inches long.
-Remove lower leaves.
+- Preparation: Use a sharp knife to cut healthy stems about 2 inches long.
+Remove the lower leaves.

-- Rooting: Dip cut ends in rooting hormone and plant in a mix of equal parts perlite and pumice.
-Keep the soil moist and place cuttings in a well-lit, shaded area until roots develop.
+- Rooting: Dip the cut ends in some rooting hormone and post them in a mix of perlite and pumice.
+The soil needs to be moist and put the cuttings in a shaded area that is well lit.

 Care and Maintenance